 Residents earn an annual stipend of $53,000.
 Paid time off is allotted for vacation/personal time, holidays, interviews, and professional meetings.
 Additional benefits include travel stipend for professional meetings, comprehensive health insurance, and subsidized housing (pending availability).

 This residency program participates in the American Society of Health-System Pharmacists (ASHP) Residency Matching Program and is fully-accredited by ASHP.

 PGY1 pharmacy residents work on-site in the pharmacy satellite and designated decentralized areas either at the Weill Cornell Medical Center campus or the Brooklyn Methodist Hospital campus every third weekend.
-The residents also provide staffing coverage one weekday evening per week after licensure is obtained.
+The residents will also work the Friday before and the Monday after every sixth weekend at their respective site.
 Duties include:

 - Pharmacy satellite operations